CloudSecurityAlliance/gsd-tools/README.md

 ## gsd-project

-This repo is designed to support the project, meeting times, agendas, minutes, planning, roadmaps, vision, etc. are contained here.
+The gsd-project repo is designed to support the project, meeting times, agendas, minutes, planning, roadmaps, vision, etc. are contained here.

 ### Issues